 In the spring of 2002, Reverend Peg Morgan was called as our new minister and as the congregation grew, she moved from half-time to a full-time position.
 Other staff positions were also added such as an Administrative Assistant, Music Director and Religious Exploration Director.
 As growth continued, the need for a larger meeting space became obvious.
 In 2010, through the generosity of the members, the congregation purchased the current building and land at 7141 California Ave SW.

 Also in 2010, members of Rainier Valley UU joined the Westside UU Congregation, bringing with them their passion for justice, music and Unitarian Universalism.

 Growth and vitality brings change.
 In 2011, Westside UU was named a Breakthrough Congregation by the UUA, an award that honors congregations that have overcome big obstacles.
 In 2014, Rev. Peg Morgan retired and became our Minister Emeritus.
-A full-time minister will be called by the congregation in the Spring of 2017.
 In the meantime, our congregation is being served by our interim minister, Reverend Alex Holt.